 - Initiate peer group and supervisory consultation and receive critique about one's ministry practice.

 - Risk offering appropriate and timely critique.

-- Utilize the clinical method of learning to achieve his or her educational goals.
+- Utilize the clinical method of learning to achieve their educational goals.

-- Demonstrate the ability to integrate in pastoral practice conceptual understandings presented in the curriculum.
+- Demonstrate the ability to integrate in pastoral practice conceptual understandings presented in the curriculum into their pastoral practice.

-- Formulate clear and specific goals for continuing pastoral formation with reference to one’s strengths and weaknesses.
+- Formulate clear and specific goals for continuing pastoral formation with reference to their strengths and weaknesses.